How To Choose the Right Sales Partner

-We’re all going to be spending more time with our laptops for the forseeable future, thinking, planning and curating our thoughts.
+We’re all going to be spending more time with our laptops for the foreseeable future, thinking, planning and curating our thoughts.
+With travel off limits in most countries and likely to be suppressed over the medium term and trade shows postponed many brands are thinking about appointing agents or distributors for key export markets

-As business owners and senior managers, we will all have some time out for reflection, on how trade has been over the past year and what the rest of 2020 will hold for us.
-Deploying a new agent or distributor is an actionable step that, in the right circumstances, can step change your sales, but done badly can set you back months and even years.
+Deploying a new agent or distributor is an actionable step that, done well, can step change your sales and help you navigate this new world, but done badly can set you back months and even years.

 It’s always good advice to think about any relationship from the perspective of the other party.
 It’s worth thinking about the Brand:Agent relationship from the perspective of the Agent or Distributor.
 We work with and are trusted by a large number of UK and global Sales Agents and from our perspective often Agents have a twin fear: